-In 1913 the ship was rebuilt to carry Third Class passengers only, and when the First World War broke out, she was requisitioned and turned into an armed cruiser.
-The Kaiser was sunk August 26, 1914 off of Rio de Oro, Africa.
+In 1913 the ship was rebuilt to carry only 3rd class passengers, and when the First World War broke out, she was requisitioned and turned into an armed cruiser.
+The Kaiser was sunk on August 26, 1914, off of Rio de Oro, Africa.

 - “Bungert and Wittlin,” Appleton Evening Crescent, 17 Mar 1899, Friday, p.
 4, col. 5; digital images, Newspapers.com (www.newspapers.com : accessed 2 Sep 2018).